marrlab/SCEMILA/README.md

 This Repo contains both the machine learning algorithm and the necessary functions to analyze and plot the figures published in the paper "Predicting AML genetic subtypes and diagnostic cells with attention augmented multiple instance learning" (Hehr et al., 2021, currently under review).

 ## Contact
-For questions and issues regarding the code, feel free to contact matthias.hehr@helmholtz-muenchen.de .
-Otherwise please reach out to the corresponding authors.
+For questions and issues regarding the code, feel free to contact [Matthias Hehr](https://www.linkedin.com/in/matthias-hehr/).
+Otherwise, please reach out to the corresponding authors.

 # 2. Getting started